 The author has invented all the officials in this work; they bear no resemblance to real people and if they do it is mere coincidence.

-To illustrate, at least in part, the struggle by “democrats” in Hong Kong at the time Martin Lee is however real.
+at least in part, the struggle by “democrats” in Hong Kong at the time Martin Lee is however real.
 He did make the statements attributed to him in these pages – but only those attributed to him directly.
 His supporters mentioned by name also

 This decision-making process that involved the government of Hong Kong on the periphery was often referred to as the Three Legged Stool.